Composting the EU Tech Mess: From #NLnet to #Eurostack

 Yes, the #geekproblem is real.
 Technical expertise becomes a gatekeeping mechanism.
 But tech can also empower, if we design for simplicity, accessibility, and community-first paths and values.
 The only working path is simple, trust-based, and human.
 That’s why we keep coming back to #KISS.

-Why haven’t we been dealing with this for the last 10 Years?
+Why haven’t we been doing this for the last 10 Years?
 Over the past decade, we’ve lived in a state of quiet paralysis.
 Climate change, ecological collapse, technological overreach, all of it loomed.
 And instead of digging in, we froze.
 Well-meaning people chose fear over action.
 Understandably.
 But fear is a poor foundation for building anything sustainable.

-We’re on this site to only blame – we’re here to compost.
+We’re not on this site to only blame – we’re here to compost.
 The problem?
 We stopped critiquing.
 We stopped examining the tools in our hands.
 Not only that, but we bought into the illusion that #NGO paths and tech would save us.
 That shiny apps and startup culture could greenwash a better future.
 And when the results disappointed, we turned inward, stopped questioning, and left things to rot.

 But what if that rot could be composted?
 By using the #4opens – open data, open code, open standards for open governance, we have a practical framework to call out and compost the layers of #techshit that have built up.
 Tech that divides us, tech that distracts us, tech that damages the planet and calls it progress.
 Yes, like gardening, composting takes time.
 It smells at first.
 It’s messy.
 But give it care, and you get soil.
 Soil to plant better ideas in.
 Soil for hope.